mozilla/ichnaea/docs/api/index.rst

 `HTML5 API
 <https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation>`_.

+Mozilla does not issue API keys to commercial ventures currently.

-To apply for an API key, please email mls-contact@mozilla.com with the number of requests you're planning on making per day and how you are planning on using the location service.
+To apply for an API key, please email mls-contact@mozilla.com with the number of requests you're planning on making per day, how you are planning on using the location service.
+We also require a link to a publicly accessible source repository for your project.
 This will help us plan out how we allocate resources to keep the service responsive.

 API Access Keys
 ===============